remnrem/luna-doc/docs/ref/summaries.md

 output as well as the median (across epochs) of the per-epoch mean, median, RMS and skewness.
 Results from the `epoch` option are based on [_unmasked_](masks.md) epochs only.

+<h3>Methods</h3>

+Basic descriptive statistics are computed over the entire concatenated signal for each channel: arithmetic mean, median, root mean square, skewness, and minimum and maximum sample values.
+When epoch-level output is requested, statistics are computed separately for each unmasked epoch and the epoch-median of each statistic is additionally reported at the channel level.
+Optional percentile output provides quantile summaries at fixed probability levels across the whole signal.

 <h3>Parameters</h3>